aazelton/Voice-Assistant-AI-Bot-Offline-JTS-Protocols/README.md

 A voice-assisted AI bot for rapid clinical decision support using Joint Trauma System (JTS) Clinical Practice Guidelines.
 Designed to run on Raspberry Pi 4 with offline capabilities and cloud development support.

+🚧 Not for Clinical Use
+This is a proof-of-concept project for exploration and learning.
+It’s not certified or approved for clinical decision-making.
+Please don’t use it for actual patient care.

 ## 🚀 Quick Start

 ### Mac Development Setup